 How to Read a Knitting Pattern

 You're so excited to knit that beautiful something but can't understand the pattern.
 You know you have all the skills but just can't figure out what the pattern is telling you to do.
+Sound familiar?

 This guide to reading knitting patterns will help you follow any pattern.
 I include all the abbreviations and terms pattern authors use.
-You'll learn to translate from their pattern to your actual project.
+You'll learn to translate their pattern to your actual project.

 Choose a Knitting Pattern